Young Minds Shaping Climate Action & Disaster Mitigation for a Sustainable Future

 Recommendations

-Strengthening Climate Education and Advocacy:
+Strengthening Climate Informal and Formal Education:

 Cambodia, Vietnam, Myanmar, and Laos: Community leaders should conduct more climate awareness campaigns, particularly in rural areas where children need education on the sources and effects of climate change.
 This can be done through schools, youth clubs, and social media platforms.